 “If you’re looking for an entry level DSLR, you may want to check out the latest Canon Rebel or comparable Nikon (D3100?).
 Both are decent entry-level cameras with loads of features at a reasonable price ($400-$600 depending on the model).
 Both cameras will likely come with an 18-55mm wide angle zoom “kit” lens.
 If you wanted to purchase another lens, a 55-300mm zoom would be a good compliment.
 However, in lieu of the 55-300mm, you may want to consider an 18-200 or 18-300mm zoom lens.
 The 18-300 lens will cover the same area that the 18-55 and 55-300, but instead of carrying two lenses, you’d just have one.
 Less bulk, less weight, fewer decisions to make.
 The 18-300 will cost you a bit more, but if you can afford it, I’d say it’s worth it. “

-I (Karl) carry my cameras in Think Tank holster bags when in transit and then switch to Spider Holster for shooting.
-My Macbook Air is kept in a small (Eagle Creek) day pack.
+I (Karl) carry my cameras in a Think Tank Urban Approach 15 backpack when in transit and then switch to my Dual Spider Holster for active shooting.
+My Macbook Air is kept in the laptop sleeve of my Urban Approach backpack .

-Each country is different, so for specific information, you may want to reference this website for the most up to date info.
+Each country is different, so for specific information you will need to research a bit.
 The best electrical adapter that Karl has found is the “Go!con W2 by Road Warrior.
-It can be seen at this website .
 He also uses the Go!con Plus Tap which is essentially, a very compact universal 3-outlet power strip.
 These are the only two items ever needed to plug in a computer, battery charger or other device.

 It is always difficult to define what is packing “fairly light”, as this varies so greatly from person to person.
 There is no need to be obsessed with packing super light.
 While there is most always bell-boys loading bags at the hotels, it’s just best if you are able to transport your own bags a short distance, in a pinch.
 Even times such as at the airport getting from the curb into the ticket counter, etc. There should be porters there, but they could be tied up helping others.
 There will be plenty of opportunities to have laundry done at the hotels, so there’s no need to pack enough clothes to last the entire trip.
 As a reference, Jim travels with an expandable rolling suitcase that’s roughly 22 inches, and 2 carry-on’s – a daypack with a laptop slot and his camera bag.